brasov2de/TwoOptionsComposite/README.md

 ![main](./Docs/imgs/ConfigAllCards.png)

 The cards can be automatically be hidden.
-The options are: show only on value "true", show only on "false", show only when the value is not null (empty), or "allways".
+The options are: show only on value "true", show only on "false", show only when the value is not null (empty), or "always".

 ![main](./Docs/imgs/ConfigShowOn.png)